Pete's history of playing solitaire:

 Play to win:

 I have defined "winning" a game as simply getting all four suits evenly aligned on the board, with no more on the aces piles than absolutely necessary.
 For example; all four aces piles filled to the fours.
 In that case, all four suits are represented in columns from the King down to the five.
 As soon as that is accomplished, I declare a "win".

-A win with all fives in the columns is a better win than if I win with all jacks.
+A win with all fives in the columns is a better win (and almost ALWAAYS faster) than if I win with all jacks.

 Speed of winning each game:

 Less than 120 seconds is okay

 See the two links at the top of this page for my rules and why they rules work.